stevewhitmore/ng-conf-2020/Day-1.md

 this.route.naviate([authFailRoute]) navigate away if auth fails

 if no error return EMPTY.

 HttpBackend is the last interceptor no matter what.
 XHR call is done with it.

 ## How Ivy will improve your application architecture

-- Easier lazy loading
+- Easier lazy loading -> partial hydration
-- Partial hydration
+- Dynamic and higher order components -> framework extensions
+- standalone components -> structure with barrels and libs
+- lots of improvements to web components

 ## Deep dive into CLI Builders